yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Sunberry Echo**: When Anna was asked to "tell a story using taste and temperature" during Story Night, Sunberry's memory was actively recalled—she tried to tell this memory to a stranger for the first time.

+[Perceptual Evolution Anchor Point · Blue Hyacinth #3 · Story Night Dialogue Embedded] When Anna talked about sunberries, she mentioned the scenery near Eagle's Nest: "Sunberries grow high on the sunlit rock face, with a cluster of small blue flowers in a crevice next to them."
+Anna unconsciously brought up the hyacinth when she was telling a stranger about it.
+She herself didn't think there was anything special about it—
+That's what's in front of her house.
+But the reader will remember it when rewatching Episode 62.
+★ In Anna's memory, blue is the "background"—not something that is noticed, but something that is always there.
+This is exactly the definition of P-10.
+Half a dialogue.
+No emphasis.
+Echoing: Childhood 1.4 (origin) → Ep25 (aerial view) → Here (background color in memory)

+[Perceptual Evolution Anchor Point · Perceptual Expression Mode Node] The moment of "telling stories with taste and temperature" during Story Night is itself a node in the evolution of perception.
+Anna was forced to switch from a causal chain organization to a sensory organization to retell her memories.
+The way perception was expressed changed, and it wasn't just perception itself.
+This marks the first intersection of the Edmund axis (causal chain/logic) and the Miriam axis (sensory/living things) at the expressive level:
+Anna reorganized what Edmund had taught her in Miriam's way.
+No new scene is needed—the story itself carries the weight.
+Simply mark this layer when writing.

 [Anna solo's story night vulnerability]
 If Milo were there, Anna might dodge the "storytelling" task (let Milo say a few words and add technical details herself).
 When she was solo, she had no buffer.
 When asked to "tell me what you smelled," she had to confront Edmund's memories alone.